Muriel Millard

 Muriel Millard (December 3, 1922 – November 30, 2014) was a Canadian actress, dancer, painter, and singer-songwriter.
 She began her career in show business at age 13, which began in earnest following a win in a CKAC radio talent program.
 Millard recorded albums and singles in French and went on tours in Canada and abroad as well as appearing in nightclubs in Canada and the United States.
 She was omnipresent on Canadian radio stations and also featured on CBC Television programs.
 Millard retired from full-time work in show business in 1969, and became devoted to painting still lifes and clowns.
-She was inducted into the Canadian Songwriters Hall of Fame in 2007 through her song Dans nos vieux maisons from the 1960 LP Miss music-hall datant.
+She was inducted into the Canadian Songwriters Hall of Fame in 2007 through her song Dans nos vieilles maisons from the 1960 LP Miss music-hall datant.

 Early life

 Millard was born on December 3, 1922, in Montreal, Quebec.
 She was the daughter of the Port of Montreal superintendent and her mother was a housewife.
 Millard was the oldest child in a family of eight siblings.
 When she was 13 years old, she began a career at the National Theater (now called The National), and won the talent program Catelli Young Talent (French: Les Jeunes Talents Catelli) on the Montreal radio station CKAC in 1938.